 I worked as an undergraduate research assistant under Dr. Michela Taufer for two years (with my primary work getting published by IEEE!) and was a teaching assistant in computer science for five semesters.
 I served as vice president and programming lead of my robotics team for about two and four years, respectively.
-These positions allowed me to supplement my extensive coursework with additional unique problem solving, communication, and collaboration opportunities via creating effective presentations and data visualizations regarding my research, breaking down and explaining complex concepts to students, tackling interdisciplinary challenges in robotics, reading many different pages of documentation, and generally being a member of a large variety of teams throughout my academic career.
+These positions allowed me to supplement my extensive coursework with additional problem solving, communication, and collaboration opportunities via creating effective presentations and data visualizations for my research, breaking down complex concepts for students, and tackling interdisciplinary challenges in robotics while also taking on cross-functional leadership roles.

-I also have valuable industry experience as a software engineer from my Summer 2022 internship with Coursera, where I specialized in backend development in a CI/CD environment.
-I contributed high-quality code with a strong sense of ownership and understanding of what I was building—I sought to grasp the system as a whole rather than only work within the scope of my project, considered unit testing and metrics logging, and was able to independently utilize available resources for implementing and debugging my solutions with the best practices.
-In Summer and Fall 2023 during my software engineering internship turned co-op at Wabtec, I developed and internally deployed a Django web application from the ground up, gaining full stack knowledge and exposure to designing database schemas and effective user interfaces.
+I gained my first industry experience as a software engineer during my Summer 2022 internship with Coursera, where I specialized in backend development in a CI/CD environment.
+I contributed high-quality code with a strong sense of ownership and understanding of what I was building—I sought to grasp the system as a whole rather than only work within the scope of my project, considered unit testing and metrics logging, and was able to independently debug and deliver my solutions.
+In Summer and Fall 2023 during my software engineering internship turned co-op at Wabtec, I developed and internally deployed a Django web application from the ground up, gaining full-stack knowledge and exposure to designing database schemas and effective user interfaces.

 In my free time, I like to practice classical piano (one of my current favorites) and, of course, play video games.